alex-ball/beamerswitch/README.md

-This class is a wrapper around the `beamer` class to make it easier to use the same document to generate the different forms of the presentation: the slides themselves, an abbreviated slide set for transparencies or online reference, an n-up handout version, but most significantly a transcript or set of notes using the `article` class.
+This class is a wrapper around the `beamer` class to make it easier to use the same document to generate the different forms of the presentation: the slides themselves, an abbreviated slide set for transparencies or online reference, an n-up handout version, and a transcript or set of notes using the `article` class.

 ## Installation